fbeji/fbeji.github.io/README.md

  ** the use of loops including the if statement, switch statment, for loops, while loops and do-while loop
  * Used Flowgorithm to write a Java code

+# Week 2

+* developed various codes using Java, please check my repository.
+* dived more in depth into program control statements
+* More on classes, objects and methods
+* worked with various data types and operators